Aunt Vom and the Great Feminist Uprising

 Aunt Mary Jaffa put a thimble down, and it was said that she is ‘special’.
 Well, we knew that.

 Aunt Turgid put her bicycle on the table, which really ticked me off as it’s leaking oil.
 She is about to get a degree in astrophysics, and pioneer research into the function of the nostril.
-I could believe anything where she’s concerned.
+Actually, I could believe anything where that woman is concerned.

 Aunt Bench put a Wankel Rotary Engine on the table, and the woman got lots of messages from it.
-Unfortunately, none were for her except that she is to only have the one child (we all clapped at this bit).
+Unfortunately, they were all for ‘other people’ except one that stated she is to only have the one child (we all clapped at this bit).
 Sad for her, but when Folly starts setting fire to your feet under the table, this is no joking matter.
 What made me laugh was Aunt Gourds ‘ooohs’ and ‘aaaahs’ when Madam McMunter voiced quite accurately that the spirits told her that her name is Gourd.
 (It was on her name tag).

 The upshot is, after a lot of guessing, and waving and wailing, was that the woman is a fraud.
 I did have a premonition when she arrived, which has proved to be correct.
 That was a hard earned £50 down the shitter.